 Hours: Open daily from 7:00 AM – 9:00 PM

 While known to locals, Maleko Coffee and Pastries might be the least known spot on my list.
-The small coffee shop at the Waikiki Monarch Hotel is popular for its pastries and malasadas.
+Located in the lobby of the Waikiki Monarch Hotel, this small shop is the perfect alternative to the famous, and crowded, Leonard’s Bakery.

 The malasadas here are soft and airy, like a pillow, with a chewy, doughy texture.
-And the outside of each is sweet after being rolled in sugar.
+Unlike regular doughnuts, they don’t have a hole, which leaves room for delicious fillings.

 Maleko Coffee and Pastries